 A Compulsory Purchase Order (CPO) allows councils and other organisations to buy land without the owner's permission.
 If this happens to your land, you can apply to the planning authority for a 'certificate of appropriate alternative development'.

 This certificate explains what you planned for the land if it hadn't been bought.
-To get this certificate, you need to have had planning permission for this use, e.g. permission to convert the land into a house.
+To get this certificate, you need to have had planning permission for this use, for example permission to convert the land into a house.

 If the CPO doesn't go ahead, the certificate allows you to develop the land in the way you wanted.